top of page

 How can I overcome an eating disorder if I feel stuck?

-Girl, you are courageous.
-Have you found yourself asking, How can I overcome my eating disorder, even quietly or with uncertainty This act of self-awareness is not only courageous, it is life-saving.
+Have you found yourself asking, "How can I overcome my eating disorder?", even quietly or with uncertainty?
+Girl, you are courageous - and not only is this act of self-awareness courageous, it is life-saving.
 Eating disorders often thrive in silence and shame, convincing individuals they cannot recover or that they must do it alone.
 Reaching for information, support, or hope is a meaningful first step toward healing.

 If you feel stuck, that does not mean you are failing.
 It often means you have been carrying too much by yourself for too long.
 Healing begins when you get support and start building safer tools.

-What kind of support helps with eating disorder recovery
+What kind of support helps with eating disorder recovery?

-Healing often requires a team approach that may include a therapist trained in eating disorders, a registered dietitian who practices from a non-diet, weight-inclusive perspective, and medical support when needed.
+Healing often requires a team approach that may include a therapist trained in eating disorders, registered dietitian who practices from a non-diet, weight-inclusive perspective, and medical support when needed.

 Working with a therapist who understands both the emotional and physiological aspects of eating disorders can help you gently explore underlying pain while building safer coping tools.
 Finding the right fit and a therapist whom you can trust is key.
 Additionally, the more you can build a team and gather support, the higher the rates of success in healing.